Preparing general mixed quantum states on quantum computers: Introduction

 \section{Introduction}

+The first ideas about quantum computation were introduced around four decades ago by Richard Feynman, Paul Benioff, David Deutsch, and others \cite{Feynman1982,Benioff1982,Deutsch1985}.
+Since then, important developments have been made on the theoretical and hardware fronts \cite{Steane1988,Ladd2010,OBrien2007,Mohseni2024}.
+Advances in the implementation of quantum error correction codes allow us to envisage the availability of fault-tolerant quantum computers for the next decades \cite{Girvin2023, Acharya2025, Putterman2025, Reichardt2025}.
+In this epoch of transition from the Noisy Intermediate Scale Quantum (NISQ) era to the fault-tolerant era, we will witness an increased investigation of applications of quantum computation in diverse areas, such as optimization and artificial intelligence \cite{Biswas2017,Acampora2025}, quantum chemistry \cite{Cao2019}, molecular sciences \cite{Ollitrault2021,Liu2022,Baiardi2023}, high-energy physics \cite{Meglio2024}, and differential equations, fluid dynamics, and engineering \cite{Tennie2025}.

-Quantum algorithms offer a versatile toolset applicable across a myriad of contexts, including simulations of quantum and complex systems, optimization processes, and solving systems of linear equations, among others, within the realm of quantum information science \cite{Montanaro}.
-These advancements, coupled with the accessibility of open-source platforms like Qiskit, which facilitates simulations and demonstration experiments on real IBM Quantum devices \cite{ibmq}, have catalyzed the evolution of quantum algorithms for state preparation.
-This evolution spans theoretical exploration, simulation-based investigations, and experimental applications alike.
+To enable near-term and future applications of quantum computers, it is essential to develop quantum algorithms for the more diverse types of problems \cite{Childs2010,Bharti2022,Santoro2006,Dalzell2025,Bauer2020,Montanaro2016}.
+These developments, coupled with the accessibility of open-source software platforms like Qiskit \cite{qiskit}, which facilitate simulations and demonstration experiments on real IBM and other quantum devices \cite{ibmq}, have motivated the evolution of quantum algorithms for quantum state preparation.
+This evolution spans theoretical exploration, simulation-based investigations, and experimental applications alike \cite{Plesch2011,Cruz2019,Araujo2021,Zhang2022,Yeo2025,Yin2025,Yuan2023,Perdomo2025}.